What is congenital heart disease and how rare is it?

 Congenital heart disease can be diagnosed later in life.
 Most patients are children at the time of diagnosis, but sometimes especially those with malformations, can go into adulthood before receiving a diagnosis.
 Interestingly, clinicians have gotten so much better at diagnosing and treating these diseases that children who used to not survive into adult hood, are now doing just that.
 Currently, in the US there are more adults living with congenital heart disease than children.

 What kind of support can families get at Texas Center for Pediatric and Congenital Heart Disease?

 It is very stressful for families with a child going through treatment.
-It’s why the Texas Center for Pediatric and Congenital Heart Disease team is focusing efforts on the whole child, whole family part of the program.
+It’s why the Texas Center for Pediatric and Congenital Heart Disease, the clinical partnership between UT Health Austin and Dell Children’s Medical Center, is focusing efforts on the whole child, whole family part of the program.
 In addition, to the general support patients and families receive from the pediatric cardiologists and specialists, they are building a robust team of psychologists, child-life specialists, social workers that help support families during difficult times.
 As patients, and their families, come into the program, they receive some psycho-social assessments to help the team identify needs and they can provide the child and/or the family the therapy or any additional support require.
 The goal is not only to treat the patient, but to help them through the whole process.